 Even though you’ve been preapproved for a loan, that doesn’t mean you’ll ultimately get financing from the lender.
 The final decision will come from the lender’s underwriting department, which evaluates the risk of each prospective borrower, the nature of the property, and determines the loan amount, interest rate and other terms.

-There are a few steps involved in the underwriting process:
+Here are some steps involved in the underwriting process:

-- First, a loan processor will confirm the information you provided during the application process.
+- A loan officer will confirm the information you provided during the application process.

 - After you make an accepted offer on a home, the lender will order an appraisal of the property to determine whether the amount in your offer is appropriate.
 The appraised value depends on many factors, including the home’s condition and comparable properties, or “comps,” in the neighborhood.